 Video with simple "Crayfish Soup".

-3. Fish and seafood soup with saffron
+3. Seafood soup with saffron

 Seafood soup is a recurring favourite at our house.
 We have cooked from scratch sometimes, but we have stuck to using Kelda Archipelago Soup as a basis.
 Sometimes it is easy to "cheat" a little!